How Much Does an MBA Cost?

 Survey Responses From 343 MBA Students

-We surveyed 343 MBA students to learn how certain factors influence MBA cost.
-Our findings reveal that a student's characteristics and background may also impact the price.
-See our findings below.
+In 2021, we surveyed 343 MBA students to learn how certain factors can influence MBA cost.
+Our findings reveal that a student's characteristics and background may also affect the price.
+Read our detailed findings below.

 How Was Your MBA Offered?